Political views on the Macedonian language: Greek views

-From the Greek point of view, there is only one true meaning for the term Macedonia, and that is in reference to ancient Macedon and the modern Greek region of Macedonia.
-Therefore Greeks were objecting to the use of the "Macedonian" name in reference to the modern Slavic language, calling it "Slavomacedonian" (σλαβομακεδονική γλώσσα), a term coined by some members of the Slavic-speaking community of northern Greece itself and used by Georgi Pulevski in his book "A Dictionary of Three languages".
+The front page of the Abecedar, a school book published by the Greek government in 1925.
+Attempts to use Macedonian-language books in the Greek educational system were largely unsuccessful.

-Demetrius Andreas Floudas, Senior Associate of Hughes Hall, Cambridge, explains that it was only in 1944 that Josip Broz Tito, in order to increase his regional influence, gave to the southernmost province of Yugoslavia (officially known as Vardarska banovina under the banate regional nomenclature) the new name of People's Republic of Macedonia.
-At the same time, in a "political master-stroke", the local language - which was until then held to be a western Bulgarian dialect - was unilaterally christened "Macedonian" and became one of Yugoslavia's official languages.
-Greece similarly rejects the former name "Republic of Macedonia", seeing it as an implicit territorial claim on the whole of the region.
+In the late 19th and early 20th century, Greeks, such as Konstantinos Tsioulkas, claimed that the Macedonian vernacular was "a corrupted version of ancient Macedonian – in other words, a form of Greek".
+In the interwar period, Greece regarded "Slav-Macedonian" as a separate Slavic language to avoid any association with Bulgarian and deal with Bulgarian claims.
+In 1925, a Macedonian primer Abecedar was published in Athens, but was never used and eventually most copies were destroyed.

+During the Macedonia naming dispute, the Greek point of view was that there is only one true meaning for the term Macedonia, and that is in reference to ancient Macedon and the modern Greek region of Macedonia.
+Therefore, Greeks objected to the use of the "Macedonian" name in reference to the modern Slavic language, calling it "Slavomacedonian" (σλαβομακεδονική γλώσσα), a term coined by some members of the Slavic-speaking community of northern Greece itself and used by Georgi Pulevski in his book "A Dictionary of Three languages".
+Until 1999, Macedonian had never been recognized as a minority language in Greece, and attempts to have Macedonian-language books introduced in education have failed.
+Slavist Christina Kramer argues that Greek policies have largely been based on denying connection between the Macedonian codified standard and that of the Slavophone minority in the country and sees it as "clearly directed towards the elimination of Macedonian".
+There have been attempts to have the language recognized as a minority language in Greece.
+Demetrius Andreas Floudas, Senior Associate of Hughes Hall, Cambridge, argued that it was only in 1944 that Josip Broz Tito, in order to increase his regional influence, gave to the southernmost province of Yugoslavia (officially known as Vardarska banovina under the banate regional nomenclature) the new name of People's Republic of Macedonia.
+Per him, at the same time, in a "political master-stroke", the local language - which was until then held to be a western Bulgarian dialect - was unilaterally named "Macedonian" and became one of Yugoslavia's official languages.
 Books have been published in Greece which purport to expose the alleged artificial character of Macedonian.
+From 1945 until the Prespa agreement in 2018, the dominant view in Greece was that Macedonian is a Bulgarian dialect.